-So far, the EU has entered into association agreements with Tunisia, Israel, Morocco and the Palestinian Authority as well as with Jordan, Lebanon and Egypt.
-The less detailed form is the cooperation agreement, which exists with Algeria and Syria.
-There are older association agreements with Turkey, Cyprus and Malta6, the latter two countries now being members of the EU.
-Negotiations about an association agreement are currently pursued with both Algeria and Syria.
-Such moves, which are highly politically motivated, are obviously coordinated from the EU side with the USadministration.
+The EU has entered into association agreements with Algeria, Tunisia, Israel, Morocco and the Palestinian Authority as well as with Jordan, Lebanon and Egypt.
+The less detailed form is the cooperation agreement, which exists with Syria.
+Relations with Libya are developing..